North Dakota Consumer Credit Counseling Bond: A Comprehensive Guide

 - Do not breach any contracts made with consumers

-North Carolina does not require consumer credit counseling organizations to purchase any form of liability insurance as a prerequisite to conducting business.
+North Dakota does not require consumer credit counseling organizations to purchase any form of liability insurance as a prerequisite to conducting business.
 However, most reputable businesses will seek to obtain this insurance anyway.
 Bonds are our only business at BondExchange, so we do not issue liability insurance, but our agents often utilize brokers for this specific line of business.
 A list of brokers in this space can be found here.